top of page

 Take the dough out of the fridge, slice into 32 equal rounds.

 Take a disc of dough, flatten it a bit in your hand and set aside.
-Take another pies of dough, flatten it and add a portion of filling into the middle.
-I found it easiest to just scoop the filling with a spoon.
+Take another pies of dough, flatten it and dollop a portion of filling into the middle using a spoon.
 It may be a little soft but it’s actually not messy.
-If you followed option 1 then you want a spoonful of both fillings.
-If you followed option 2 then pipe a dollop of each filling into the middle.

 Take the first piece of flattened dough, place on top, seal the edges, and roll into a ball.